DanielSan-01/devplatforms-resit/README.md

 </details>

-src folder create index.jsx and add this to the jsx file
+Src folder create index.jsx and add this to the jsx file

 <details>
 <summary><strong>index.jsx</strong> (click to expand)</summary>